 HUD has approved roughly 800 individuals to be on its Approved Counselor Roster.
 These counselors have received special training from Neighborworks America and passed an exam.

 Counselors can meet clients face-to-face or over the telephone.
-The one exception is Massachusetts, which permits face-to-face only.
+In Massachusetts, counseling can be done by phone or video but only while the COVID-19 state of emergency remains in effect.
 California requires face-to-face counseling, but consumers can opt out of the requirement and get counseled over the phone if they so choose.

 What Criteria Does HUD Use to Approve Counseling Agencies?